DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Lore of Barovia.md

 ## The Church of the Morninglord
 The dominant faith in Barovia worships the deity known as the Morninglord, a god of dawn and renewal.
 In centuries past, with the sun always hidden behind overcast skies, the people’s faith had slowly slipped into empty ritual.

 With Strahd newly awoken, however, a wave of despair has swept across the valley—and, with it, a streak of religious revivalism.
 Vallaki in particular has seen a dramatic expansion in worshippers seeking hope, comfort, and a sense of security from the faith of their forefathers.
-Father Lucian Petrovich, the priest of St. Andral’s Church in Vallaki, does what he can to preach the Morningword’s grace, as described in <span class="citation">N1.
+Father Lucian Petrovich, the priest of St. Andral’s Church in Vallaki, does what he can to preach the Morninglord’s grace, as described in <span class="citation">N1.
 St. Andral’s Church (p.
 97)</span> but even he has his quiet doubts about how far that protection can go.

 > [!lore]+ **The Names of the Gods**
 >